meilisearch/devrel/assets/README.md

 ## Product Description

 ### Short
-MeiliSearch is an open-source, blazingly fast, and hyper-relevant search engine.
+Meilisearch is an open-source, blazingly fast, and hyper-relevant search engine.

 ### Long
-MeiliSearch is an open-source search engine that offers a blazingly fast search-as-you-type experience for your website or application.
+Meilisearch is an open-source search engine that offers a blazingly fast search-as-you-type experience for your website or application.
 It is designed to deliver relevant results right out of the box, while still offering multiple options for customization and fine-tuning.
-With SDKs for many popular web languages and frameworks, it's a breeze to integrate MeiliSearch with the platform of your choice.
+With SDKs for many popular web languages and frameworks, it's a breeze to integrate Meilisearch with the platform of your choice.

 ### Keywords
 Search Engine, Open Source, Rust, Fast